Representations of categories of finite relational structures and associated endomorphism monoids: Highly homogeneous structures and mutation graphs

 \section{Highly homogeneous structures and mutation graphs}

-Recall that the action of $G$ on $\Omega$ is \emph{highly homogeneous} if, for every $n \in \mathbb{Z}_+$, the set of $n$-element subsets of $\Omega$ forms a single $G$-orbit.
-By the fundamental classification theorem of Cameron, there are, up to equivalence, exactly five highly homogeneous relational structures on $\Omega$ induced by such group actions: the empty relation (pure set), the dense linear order, the dense cyclic order, the dense linear betweenness relation, and the dense separation relation; see \cite[Section 13]{BMMN}.
+Recall that the action of a permutation group $G \leqslant \Sym(\Omega)$ on $\Omega$ is \emph{highly homogeneous} if, for every $n \in \mathbb{Z}_+$, the set of $n$-element subsets of $\Omega$ forms a single $G$-orbit.
+By the fundamental classification theorem of Cameron, there are, up to equivalence, exactly five highly homogeneous relations $\mathcal{R}_{\Omega}$ on $\Omega$ induced by such group actions: the empty relation (pure set), the dense linear order, the dense cyclic order, the dense linear betweenness relation, and the dense separation relation; see \cite[Section 13]{BMMN}.

-Accordingly, a skeletal category $\C$ of finite substructures and relation-preserving maps can be described explicitly as follows:
+Accordingly, a skeletal category $\C$ of finite subsets and relation-preserving maps can be described explicitly as follows:

 In this section we fix $\C$ to be one of the above five categories unless otherwise specified, and introduce a key combinatorial property of the morphism set of $\C$.

 \begin{definition} Let $f,f': [m]\hookrightarrow[n]$ be two morphisms in $\C^+$.
 We say that $f'$ is a \emph{mutation} of $f$ if the following conditions hold: \begin{itemize} \item there exists a unique element $x \in [m]$ such that $f(x) \neq f'(x)$; \item there exists a surjective morphism $g: [n] \twoheadrightarrow [n-1]$ such that $g\circ f = g\circ f'$. \end{itemize}